adam-p/yesterday-i-learned/random.md

 1. Not only does hydrogen leak out of metal containers, it weakens the containers by making them [brittle][wikipedia 65].
 1. "With [aplomb][google 6]" means "with confidence under demanding conditions".
 1. [Primary Japanese pupils take their shoes off at school][ehow] (and wear slippers instead) to establish an "equaliser" that make them feel it is their responsibility to clean the place up.
-1. When [European cars claim to have 60 mpg][google 7], remember that is in Imperial gallons, which are 120% of a US gallon, making the car "only" 50 mpg.
-1. [The mass air flow sensor][youtube 7] optimises the amount of fuel to inject into the engine by detecting the fuel-air ratio.
 1. [KGV][insidehalton] proclaimed Canada's colours to be red and white.
 Dr. George Stanley recommended so simply because red and white are clearly visible -- the same reason the Nazi party chose red, white, and black.
 1. Caffeine makes exercises [easier, more enjoyable, and makes you (binge) less afterwards][physiology]
 1. [If][xda-developers] a democracy would have an overwhelming amount of individuals with low capability quotients, [simulations][maxwellsci] suggest that such a population would choose low capability quotient Heads of State.